Archer Maclean's Mercury: Development and release

-Mercury was developed by Awesome Studios with Archer Maclean as the lead designer for the game.
+Mercury was developed by Awesome Studios with Archer Maclean as the lead designer.
 The game was inspired by platformer puzzle games similar to Super Monkey Ball and Marble Madness.
 The game was conceived when Maclean used the labyrinth minigame from Jimmy White's Cueball World and implemented a "liquid metal physics" prototype engine.
 Maclean chose to study the physics of mercury by obtaining a bottle of real mercury taken from barometers.
 During development, one of the challenges Awesome Studios had was emulating real mercury physics, particularly how the mercury would split and merge.

-During the play-testing stage of development, Awesome Studios noticed potential shortcuts in the level layouts and adjusted the level design to allow more of them.
+During the playtesting stage of development, Awesome Studios noticed potential shortcuts in the level layouts and adjusted the level design to allow more of them.
 The game was originally advertised to be released with a tilt sensor peripheral to use motion controls, but it could not be implemented due to cost and technical issues.
-Maclean chose to release the game on the PSP as it could make the game more noticeable for consumers.
-This led the game to have a tight production schedule to match the launch of the PlayStation Portable, causing the developers to cut corners in production and the finished product not to be as refined as they intended it to be.
+Maclean chose to release the game on the PSP as it could make it more noticeable for consumers.
+This resulted in the game having a tight production schedule to match the launch of the PlayStation Portable, causing the developers to cut corners in production.
+This led to the finished product being less refined than they intended it to be.

 Mercury was published by Ignition Entertainment and released in North America on 6 April 2005.
 Sony Computer Entertainment released the game in Japan with minor adjustments in August 2005.
-The game was distributed by Atari for the European version and was released in Europe on 1 September 2005 as a launch title for the PSP; it was followed by an Australian version with its release date of 21 September.
-A limited edition bundle was released with its sequel, Mercury Meltdown on 19 October 2010.
+It was released in Europe on 1 September 2005 as a launch title for the PSP, with distribution handled by Atari Europe in the UK, France and Germany. it was followed by an Australian version with its release date of 21 September.
+A limited edition bundle was released with its sequel, Mercury Meltdown, on 19 October 2010.